 One page overview: National Long-Term Climate Strategies in the EU28

-As this is a dynamic policy area, we assume that the information contained in this living document will require frequent review and updating: while some Member States are in the process of draft strategy preparation, others have published drafts that are currently undergoing stakeholder consultation or awaiting a governmental or parliamentary approval.
+As this is a dynamic policy area, the information contained in this living document requires frequent review and updating: while some Member States are in the process of draft strategy preparation, others have published drafts that are currently undergoing stakeholder consultation or awaiting a governmental or parliamentary approval.
 Even the information contained on the already published strategies is likely to change, as some governments, inspired by the Paris Agreement, are increasing their emission reduction targets and reviewing their strategies to match this increased ambition (e.g. Portugal, France).

 That is why we invite comments, contributions and suggestions for the development of the Long-Term Climate Strategies Matrix.
 We will particularly welcome the following:

 - Comments on information contained in the matrix that is outdated, no longer correct or imprecise, and pointers to new developments that have occurred.

 - Contacts to country experts that could provide additional information on processes where limited information was found.